 - Contact your student’s counselor.
 Counselors may be able to make adjustments to the course schedule.
 Each counselor's contact information can be found here.

 - Review the communication between your student and his/her teacher first and then contact the school administration if your student has unanswered help requests.
 Technical errors or miscommunication could be the culprit.
 Log in to your student’s Ignitia account to review his or her messages that were sent to a teacher.
-Do not hesitate to contact an EA administrator at email@example.com if you find unanswered correspondence.
+Do not hesitate to contact the EA assistant administrator at firstname.lastname@example.org if you find unanswered correspondence.
 Screenshots of unanswered messages or emails with the timestamps are extremely helpful to send along with your grievance.

 5. A family member has a serious or terminal illness and cannot assist the student in the learning process.

 - Contact your student’s counselor or EA administration.
 The counselor may have suggestions on how your family can stay enrolled if unable to assist the student to the previous degree.
 We would love to provide emotional support during this difficult time for your family and add you to our internal prayer list.
 Each counselor's contact information can be found here or you can email the EA assistant administrator at email@example.com.

 Our withdrawal process is simple.
 If for any reason you are not completely satisfied with our program, just notify us within 14 days of starting your coursework, and we will issue a full refund on the tuition.
 Anything after 14 days has a 30% withdrawal fee on the prorated tuition.
 We are continuously improving our school and are happy to say that the withdrawal rate is less than 1% from dissatisfied customers.
 We offer this guarantee because we hear so many positive testimonials on a daily basis.